MyUnisoft/httpie/docs/agents.md

 # Agents

-Agents are custom constructs that are used to describe services internal to MyUnisoft.
-However this could also be used for external services.
+Agents are custom constructs that are used to describe internal and external services.

 ```js
 import { agents } from "@myunisoft/httpie";